 - The Slate Selection Commission shall be appointed by the President with approval of the National Board of Directors.

-- Group 3: Slate Selection Commission members having served within the last five years.
+b.
+Two current or past Slate Selection Commission members having served in that role within the last five years

-- The term is for two years beginning on the first day of the fiscal year following the appointment.
+- The term of appointment is for two years beginning on the first day of the fiscal year following the appointment.

-- Slate Selection Commission members shall serve no more than three consecutive two-year terms, but may be reappointed following at least a year’s absence on the Commission provided that eligibility requirements are met.
+- Slate Selection Commission members shall serve no more than two consecutive two-year terms.

 - The President-Elect is an ex-officio and non-voting member.

 - The chair of the Slate Selection Commission shall be appointed by the President.

 - Duties and empowerments of the Slate Selection Commission shall be defined in AMTA policy.